-Evergreen Valley College (EVC) is an established energetic institution located on a picturesque 175-acre site in the eastern foothills of San Jose.
+Evergreen Valley College (EVC) is an established vibrant institution located on a picturesque 175-acre site in the eastern foothills of San Jose.
 Planning for the college began on July 1, 1964, when the San Jose/Evergreen Community College District officially became an independent college district.
-By November 16 of the same year the Board of Trustees had approved an outline for a comprehensive study to develop a master plan for the District.
+By November 16, 1964, the Governing Board had approved an outline for a comprehensive study to develop a master plan for the District.
+Citizens' advisory committees were formed to assess the educational needs of the District.

-The citizens advisory committee was formed to assess the educational needs of the District.
-From 1967 (when the current site was purchased) to 1970, this committee, working with architects, educational consultants, and District personnel, expedited the master planning process by studying all of its facets.
-The committee recommended to the Board of Trustees plans for a campus that would accommodate a population of 10,000 students.
-Six years after the official planning effort began, a concept was approved on May 19, 1970.
-One month later, on June 16, 1970, the Board of Trustees officially gave the college its name: "Evergreen Valley College."
+From 1967, when the current site was purchased, architects, educational consultants, and District personnel worked together expediting the master plan by studying all its facets and recommending to the Governing Board plans for a campus that would eventually accommodate a student population of 10,000.
+In 1970, six years of effort came to fruition.
+A conceptualization for the college was approved on May 19, and on June 16, 1970, the college was officially named Evergreen Valley College.